-So how do you make the leap from a lack of desire to engage to active participation?
+So how do you make the leap from a lack of desire to active participation?
 Letting go of the paths not taken and the roads not fully traveled, begin here: live each day as if it were your calling*.
 Without excessive attention to detail and over-thinking, choose those activities that seem the most right or important*.
 And instead of demanding immediate results, revel in the quietly unfolding intrigue of each moment.
 Take small steps, one at a time.
 There is no need to offer up arguments or resistance; simply do each step as an improv.
 You do not need to know the next step or the next action – by responding to the choices that call to you, to those impulses that seek expression – by degrees both subtle and sudden your life plan and purpose will reveal itself.

 By listening to the call of your intuitive knowing, you will become more adept at discerning the next right action.
 You do not need to wait for inspiration per se.
 Simply take actions that reflect best what you know to be true for yourself, and you will again be on course as you remember your passion, which will re-connect you to your path.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!